coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Now to the final piece of the application.
 You will now write your frontend to make authenticated calls to the backend API (Our To-Dos API) which is now protected.

-You will also be added some little styling with bootstrap.
+You will also be adding some little styling with bootstrap.

 Simply go into the `src/renderer/components` folder and replace the contents of the `ToDos.vue` component with the code below: